shekhar10feb/Antman_Carousel/README.md

-# Getting Started with Create React App
+Antman_Carousel

-This project was with React and CSS.
-Please check here: [Antman_Carousel](https://antman-quantumania.netlify.app/).
+This project was made with React and CSS.
+Please check here: Antman_Carousel.

-## Available Scripts
+Available Scripts

-In the project directory, you can run:
+In the project directory, you can run: npm start

-### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open http://localhost:3000 to view it in your browser.